Covid/Flu Vaccinations

 How do I book?

-Often, patients who are under the age of 75 or who are not severely immunosuppressed are able to receive the vaccine from private providers, for a charge.
+Often, patients under the age of 75 or who are not severely immunosuppressed who wish to have the COVID vaccination are able to receive the vaccine from private providers, for a charge.
 We will update this page with specific details of providers in our area once this information is clear.

 How and where will I receive the vaccine?